cellsjs/generator-component-cells/readme.md

 ```

 ## ChangeLog
+v1.3.0
+* Feat - added scaffold of DataManagers and DataProviders
+* Feat - upgrade a couple of dependencies
+* Feat - added a default icons library

 v1.2.1
 * style - hide selectors in bar along with the mobile shell in demo
 * feat - remove polymer import from demo index